Skip to main content

 As of:

-How do payments on a home equity line of credit (HELOC) work?
+How do payments work on a HELOC?

 What happens if I don’t use my HELOC?
 Can I cancel it?